rubenwardy/minetest_modding_book/_en/basics/lua.md

 ## Coding in Lua

-{% include notice.html level="warning" message="This section is a Work in Progress.
-May be unclear." %}

 Programs are a series of commands that run one after another.
 We call these commands "statements."